Ph. D. Degree in Romance Languages and Literatures

 SECTION H: Semester 6: Qualifying Exam Reading Lists and Field/Topic Statements

 In the fifth-semester review, students introduce their tentative QE topics and five potential QE committee members.
 No later than the Friday of Week 12 of Semester 6, students submit their three field statements, reading lists, and names of committee members to the Executive Committee (CCing the Graduate Student Services Advisor in their Home department).
-QE reading lists should include a total of 90-120 items across the 3 lists (i.e., 30-40 items per list on average), making sure to include items written in English as well as some of the Romance languages.
+QE reading lists should include a total of 90-120 items across the 3 lists (i.e., 30-40 items per list on average), making sure to include at least 8 items not in English, per each of the three lists.
 The Executive Committee Director, or their Home department representative, will respond to the student with feedback within two weeks.

 For each reading list, a field/topic statement (no more than 3 pages) should be written that defines or describes the QE area and justifies the entries and organization of the reading list.
 For example, if a particular reading list is broken down into 5 subsections (general theory, specific theory, case studies for language 1, case studies for language 2, case studies for language 3), the field/topic statement should explain these divisions and, more generally, why select readings were chosen.
 Commonly, the field/topic statement prose appears at the beginning of the same document as the relevant reading list, though students may opt to construct the field/topic statements and reading lists in separate documents.